 One of the keys to a cogent systems analysis of the brain was provided many years ago by the renowned Jerome S. Bruner, one of the fathers of existential psychology, when he stated

-The human mapd has an ‘inhibitory system’ which
+The human mind has an ‘inhibitory system’ which

 routinely and automatically removes from perception,

 reason, and judgment over 90% of available fact."